 YOUNG PEOPLE ARE NOT LAZY.

-Hack & hustle - Learn how to squeeze every bit of margin out of a service you need to use, getting deals on everything and finding loop holes to use stuff free or use it for things it was not intended to, but works great.
-Their is nothing like startup to learn all these skills.
+- Hack & hustle - Learn how to squeeze every bit of margin out of a service you need to use, getting deals on everything and finding loopholes to use stuff free or use it for things it was not intended to, but works great.
+There is nothing like a startup to learn all these skills.

 With progress being measured one visitor at a time, the days of celebrating a “big contract” are over.
 Celebrate small things.
 Every excuse for a team lunch or happy hour is an opportunity to create a winning culture.

 This summer, a new class of 20-Somethings graduated.
 They're hungry, eager to make a quick impact and are working overtime to overcome two obstacles: a transitioning job market and a label that holds a negative connotation — Millennial.
 They're also a bigger demographic than the Baby Boomers (and they know they need to work to take care of them with their tax dollars in the near future…).

 Some people are concerned about recent college graduates and 20-Somethings who are rumored to require constant attention, tend to whine, waste time on social media, are completely self-absorbed and lazier than older employees.
 It's an oversimplification and it's wrong.
 If you hire millennials and have a problem, it might not be their fault — it might be yours.
 Put rumors to rest and hire young people to get stuff done.
 Hire them by the droves.
 They're highly proficient, smart, driven, effective, social media savvy, and like to have fun.
 And they follow directions if you set the right ground rules.

 The 2010 Pew Center Report on Millennials praises their confidence as compared to previous generations.
 They are optimistic about the future and are at the leading edge of the social media revolution.

 This is what CeCe Bazar, who is herself at the midpoint of the Millennial generation, had to say.
 This is her opinion on why you should hire a millennial: